 - Zorb and Zipline

 These are located in certain parts of the island and it’s one of those newer activities that have been on the rise for tourists lately.
-If you ask me, zorb sounds more fun than the zipline since it seems that the height isn’t as high (which is to be expected).
+To book a spot in the exciting zipline activity, go here.

 - ATV Ride

 Explore Boracay in a swanky ATV!
 Most of these trips go to Mt.
 Luho which is the highest peak in the island so it’s a chance for you to get an aerial-like view of it all as a whole.
 Renting these ATVs are said to cost Php 1,000 ($22+) per person.

 *★ = Favorite

 - Avail a massage service – the stretch of White Beach is full of massage shops that are relatively cheap and it’s the perfect day-ender for you after all the arduous activities that you have been through.
 (For a more luxurious spa, book with to Mandala Spa.)